Roast chicken with Brussels Sprouts. Yes please! This dish is about comfort food.

 - 1 tbsp sea salt

-- 500 grams Brussels sprouts, outer darker leaves removed, stems removed and cut in half
+- 500 g Brussels sprouts, outer darker leaves removed, stems removed and cut in half

 - Combine the butter, salt and herbs in a bowl.
 Mix well using a wooden spoon until all the ingredients are incorporated.

 - Slide your fingers between the chicken skin and flesh to loosen the skin.
 Take a handful of the herby butter and spread onto the flesh (under the skin) ensuring it is spread quite evenly.
-Do this for all the chicken ensuring there is some to cover the the outside of the chicken as well.
+Do this for all the chicken, ensuring some is covering the outside of the chicken as well.
 Sprinkle any leftover herbs over the top of the chicken.

 - Pour the lemon juice over the chicken and tuck the lemon halves into the cavity.
 Place the chicken onto a baking tray and cook in the oven for 20 mins.